CMGSK/CMGSK/README.md

 <h3>Here's a little about me:</h3>

 💡  I like to study and keep learning everything I can, from computer science to any other different topics that interest me.
-🎓  I'm an EQF5 higher VET technician in Audiovisuals and Cross-platform development.
+🎓  I'm an EQF5 higher VET technician in Lighting and Multimedia Production and Cross-platform Development.
 🌱  I'm now focused on learning some cyber-security and ethical hacking fundamentals, but I don't have much free time!
 ✍️  In my free time, I love videogames, pool and spend all the time I can with my friends.
 ✉️  Feel free to contact me anytime on my personal email account carlosmgov7k@gmail.com